Somebody commented the other day (via email) that I had been doing a fair bit of baking lately.

 - Once the pastry has rested for 15 mins, remove from the fridge and roll 2/3 of it between two sheets of baking paper-this will form our base.

 - Line the pie tin or dish with the pastry and fill with the apple mixture.
 Roll out the remaining pastry and place on top of the pie.
 Press around to seal the edges and cut some vents into the pastry.

 - Brush with egg wash and bake for 50 mins-1 hour until the crust is golden brown and cooked through.

-- Let it cool slightly before serving and serve with cream or ice cream.
+- Allow the apple pie to cool for 30 mins. before serving and serve with cream or ice cream.